Illinois: Party balance

 In modern national and state politics, Illinois is a Democratic stronghold.
 Historically, Illinois was a political swing state, with near-parity existing between the Republican and the Democratic parties.
 However, in recent elections, the Democratic Party has gained ground, and Illinois has come to be seen as a solid "blue" state in both presidential and congressional campaigns.
 Illinois's Democratic tendencies are mostly attributable to Cook County and Chicago, by far the state's largest county and city, respectively, which have long been strongly Democratic.
 The collar counties, affluent suburban counties that surround Cook County, historically voted Republican and helped keep the state competitive; however, they have swung toward the left in recent elections as the national Republican Party has become increasingly conservative, which has cemented Democratic dominance in state politics.
 Outside of the Chicago metropolitan area, the state's rural areas are heavily Republican.
+Other downstate counties such as Peoria, Champaign, McLean (Bloomington/Normal), Rock Island (Quad Cities), and St. Clair (East St. Louis) have trended Democratic in recent presidential and gubernatorial elections, each at their own pace, unlike most their neighbors.
 The dominance of the Chicago area in state elections is so overwhelming that it has influenced a secessionist movement in the downstate region.

 Illinois was long seen as a national bellwether, supporting the winner in every election in the 20th century, except for 1916 and 1976.
 Since the 1992 election, however, Illinois has trended more toward the Democratic Party and is part of the "blue wall" of states that have consistently voted Democratic in the last six presidential elections.
-In 2000, George W. Bush became the first Republican to win the presidency without carrying either Illinois or Vermont, with Donald Trump repeating the feat in 2016.
-Illinois has not elected a Republican to the Senate since Mark Kirk won in 2010; the last Republicans to hold statewide office were Governor Bruce Rauner and Lieutenant Governor Evelyn Sanguinetti, who both left office in 2019.
+In 2000, George W. Bush became the first Republican to win the presidency without carrying either Illinois or Vermont, with Donald Trump repeating the feat in 2016 and 2024.
+Illinois has not elected a Republican to the U.S. Senate since Mark Kirk won in 2010; the last Republicans to hold statewide office were Governor Bruce Rauner and Lieutenant Governor Evelyn Sanguinetti, who both left office in 2019.
+The Democratic Party of Illinois has supermajorities in both chambers of the Illinois General Assembly.
+Of the state's 17 congressional districts, 14 are represented by Democrats.
+The county boards of the state's five most populous counties (Cook, DuPage, Lake, Will, and Kane) have Democratic majorities along with some of the more populous downstate counties such as St. Clair, Champaign, Peoria, McLean, and Rock Island.